qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =======================

 Most vector data providers support editing of layer data.
 Sometimes they support just a subset of possible editing actions.
+Use the :meth:`capabilities()
+<qgis.core.QgsVectorDataProvider.capabilities>` function
-Use the :meth:`capabilities() <qgis.core.QgsVectorDataProvider.addFeatures>` function to find out what set of functionality is supported
+to find out what set of functionality is supported.

 .. code-block:: python